cadars/samizdat/_pages/about.md

 ---

 What is this?
 :  **Samizdat** is a template for publishing with Github's default static site generator, Jekyll.
-It produces <a href="#" download="index">a single HTML file</a> out of Markdown documents, and an elegant PDF when printed.
+It produces <a href="#" download="index">a single HTML file</a> out of Markdown documents, an RSS feed, and a PDF with table of contents when printed.

 How to use it?
 :  On [Github](https://github.com/cadars/samizdat), choose “Use this template”, enable Github Pages in the project settings, edit the publication details in `_config.yml`, and write in the `_posts` and `_pages` folders.